BatmanAoD/project-ffi-unwind/rfcs/niko.md

 * we specify the behavior of "C unwind" on some platform
 * Rust's panic mechanism on that platform diverges from this behavior

-then it would be required that some form of "interop conversion" be defined as well.
+then it will be required that some form of "interop conversion" be defined as well.

 # Workings of the "ffi-unwind" project group